DevExpress-Examples/diagram-how-to-integrate-the-widget-into-blazor-applications/Readme.md

 ### Implement a Wrapper

-Implement a Blazor component - DevExtreme Diagram wrapper.
+Implement a Blazor component that wraps DevExtreme Diagram.
 The wrapper consists of two files:

 * [DevExtremeDiagram.razor.js](CS/DiagramBlazorApp/DevExtremeComponents/DevExtremeDiagram.razor.js) configures Diagram settings (binds the component to a data model defined in the [ProjectTask.cs](CS/DiagramBlazorApp/Model/ProjectTask.cs) file).
     ```javascript